open-sdg/open-sdg/docs/data-configuration.md

 **InputSdmxMeta**: Input metadata from SDMX, either remote inputs or a local file.
 The available parameters are the same as in InputSdmxJson.

+> For more technical information see the [InputSdmxMeta class definition](https://github.com/open-sdg/sdg-build/blog/master/sdg/inputs/InputSdmxMeta.py).

 **InputSdmxMl_Multiple**: Input data from multiple SDMX-ML files (which can be a mix of either "Structure" or "Structure Specific").
 The available parameters are the same as in InputSdmxJson, along with these additional parameters:

   * `path_pattern`: Same as described above in other inputs.